TISUnion/Carpet-TIS-Addition/README.md

 # Other Stuffs

 - Set the maximum length of fake player's name to 16 to prevent kicking out player
-- set the maximum tick warp maximum duration to `Integer.MAX_VALUE`
+- Set the maximum tick warp maximum duration to `Integer.MAX_VALUE`